firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt2.md

 Alright, so from now on, This is what we're going to do in all of these actions that are looking up a, an individual record based on an ID number.
 We're just going to do [00:23:00] movie dot finds, dot fetch id.
 This is the right way to do this.

 All right?
-And another thing is, just so you're aware, conventionally rails developers don't say the underscore movie.
-I [00:23:30] did that in app dev one cuz I wanted to be very explicit that I was just making up whatever variable names that I wanted in actual rails applications.
+And another thing is, just so you're aware, conventionally Rails developers don't say the underscore movie.
+I [00:23:30] did that in app dev one cuz I wanted to be very explicit that I was just making up whatever variable names that I wanted in actual Rails applications.
 The convention is name these variables the same thing as the class name and the controller name.

 I reason I didn't do it in Apt Dev one is because people seem to think that it had to match the model name, but it doesn't have to match.
 You can name one of your variables, whatever you want to, but you know it's just a convention and you don't have to like think about [00:24:00] what to name it.
 Just name it.
 The same thing as the model.

 As long as we all know now we're on the same page.
 We make up whatever variable names we want to.
 So similarly list of movies conventionally, they just call it at movies, and I'm going to make this all more concise as well.
 Movie dot order render JSON movies.
-This is starting to look like a professionally written rails controller.
+This is starting to look like a professionally written Rails controller.

 [00:24:30] Now the only thing that doesn't is these inputs where we did query underscore back when we were learning that these things come from.
 The names of our inputs, which go into the query string, which then go into the pram slash, which is what we're fetching out of.
 So we use this prefix to remind ourselves of that.